 While a healthy diet and regular exercise greatly increase your chances of living a disease-free long life, they alone are not enough to ensure long term healthy eyesight.
 Regular eye exams with Dr. Vishal Sud can help prevent or detect the onset of ocular disease, and maintain vision that is clear and comfortable.

-If you have any questions or concerns regarding your vision or eye health, don’t hesitate to call Mississauga Vision Centre — we’re here for you.
+If you have any questions or concerns regarding your vision or eye health, don’t hesitate to call Mississauga Vision Centre and Brampton Vision Centre — we’re here for you.